2014 Legislative Advocacy

-Update 9/25/2013: This bill passed the Assembly and passed the Senate Judiciary Committee, but failed passage in the Senate.
+Status: Bill passed the Assembly and passed the Senate Judiciary Committee, but failed passage in the Senate.
 Senator Evans requested it be moved to the inactive file.
-The request was granted.
+The request was granted on September 25, 2013.

 This bill would prohibit the issuance of an earnings withholding order for purposes of collecting debt on a student loan that is not made, insured, or guaranteed by the United States Government pursuant to the Federal Family Education Loan Program or the William D. Ford Federal Direct Loan Program.
 Fact Sheet LAAC's letter Template Letter for you to use Analysis